Lo Lanu Ha-Shem (Psalm 115) for Women's Chorus (SSAA), Flute, Harp, Two Horns, Double-Bass and Tambourine

 The instrumentation of Lo Lanu Ha-Shem was inspired by the Brahms' Four Songs for Women's Chorus, Two Horns and Harp, Op.17.
 Because of the similarity in instrumentation to the Brahms' Four Songs, Lo Lanu Ha-Shem would be a great addition to a program that includes the Brahms work.
 Lo Lanu Ha-Shem has more in common with Brahms that the instrumentation, though.
 While Brahms' influence may be heard throughout Lo Lanu Ha-Shem in an understated way, in the middle of the work there is a slow section where Aaron lets his "Inner Brahms" fully express itself.

-Lo Lanu Ha-Shem received a Silver Medal at the March 2019 Global Music Awards and is currently a Finalist in the 2019-2020 American Prize in the Choral Music category.
+Lo Lanu Ha-Shem received a Silver Medal at the March 2019 Global Music Awards and won an Honorable Mention in the 2019-2020 American Prize in the Major Choral Works division.

 Below is the video of the World Premiere performance of Lo Lanu Ha-Shem by The New Mexico Bach Society Chorale and Players and Santa Fe Women's Ensemble, Franz Vote, Conductor (pictured below.)